 Massage the scar for about 5 minutes at least 3 to 4 times a day.
 Consult a scar specialist to understand how to massage the scar accurately.

 - Derma Rolling

 Derma rolling is a procedure where the dermatologist rolls tiny needles over the skin’s surface.
-This procedure tries inducing tiny injuries to the skin to enable it to self-heal and eventually improve scar appearance.
+This procedure tries inducing tiny injuries to the skin to enable it to self-heal re-modeling the tissue, and eventually improve scar appearance.
 In a study, derma rolling could improve the appearance of acne scars after three months of treatment (10).